 The Golden Hour, which happens around sunset and sunrise, is an ideal time to photograph any subject, especially if you’re using a crystal ball.
 That’s because the colors surrounding the crystal ball will be beautiful yet vague, so they won’t distract the viewer.
 They’ll create a serene atmosphere, but the viewer’s attention will stay on the scene within the ball.

-Just remember that you’ll need to flip the image during post-processing, so the sunset or sunrise isn’t upside-down.
-(If you’re doing our 2019 Photography Challenge, this could be a good idea for the flipped image technique.)
+Just remember that you’ll need to flip the image during post-processing, so the sunset or sunrise won’t be upside-down.

 Photograph a famous location.